After 'shot like dogs' remarks Dilip Ghosh snubs intellectuals opposing CAA as devils, parasites

 Recently, at a public gathering attacking West Bengal Chief Minister Mamata Banerjee, Ghosh had said that those involved in spreading violence and arson by damaging public property should be "shot like dogs", he referred to other BJP ruled states' like steps to curb the violence.

-While addressing a public meeting in Nadia district of the state, he snubbed Bengal

-CM for not giving harsh order to opening fire and ordering baton-charge on the agitators who were spreading arson and violence, damaging railway property, public transport during the anti-Citizenship Amendment Act (CAA), NRC protests in the state in December 2019.
+While addressing a public meeting in Nadia district of the state, he snubbed Bengal CM for not giving harsh order to opening fire and ordering baton-charge on the agitators who were spreading arson and violence, damaging railway property, public transport during the anti-Citizenship Amendment Act (CAA), NRC protests in the state in December 2019.

 Bengal turned into hub of anti-nationals under TMC regime: Dilip Ghosh

-Later, his colleague and Union minister Babul Supriyo said their party never shoot at people and he criticised the state BJP chief.
-Ghosh's statement created an uproar.
+Later, his colleague and Union minister Babul Supriyo said their party never shoot at people and he criticised the state BJP chief Ghosh's statement created an uproar.

 Earlier, the BJP Bengal chief has made headlines several times for his controversial statements at his opponents.